Smallibs/pilin/README.md

 ## Defining my own console

 Of course, an implementation can be provided.
-In this example the effect used is `Continuation`. bb
+In this example the effect used is `Continuation`.

 ```kotlin
 fun console(traces : MutableList<String>) =